inchmeal/inchmeal.github.io/app/_sicp/ch-1/ex-1.5.markdown

 #### Normal Order Evaluation ####

-Here we *fully expand and then reduce*, thus expending it we get:
+Here we *fully expand and then reduce*, thus expanding it we get:

 {% highlight racket linenos %}
 (if (= 0 0)